BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 combat.
 These function exactly like Magical Powers except that they are automatically cast without spending Will, and cannot be resisted.

-The Hymn of Elbereth — Range 12" — This beautiful song raises the spirits of the targeted model.
+The Hymn of Elbereth â€” Range 12" â€” This beautiful song raises the spirits of the targeted model.
 The target friendly model will automatically pass all Courage tests for the remainder of the turn.

-Eldamar Madrigal — Range 12" — The target enemy model must immediately take a Courage test.
+Eldamar Madrigal â€” Range 12" â€” The target enemy model must immediately take a Courage test.
 If the test is passed, nothing happens.
 If the test is failed, the target model falls under the control of the opposing player who may then move it up to its maximum Move, even if it has already moved that turn.
 This